cucumber/docs/content/docs/cucumber/configuration.md

 ## Default Profile
 {{% block "java" %}}
 Profiles are not available in Java.
+See above.

 {{% /block %}}

 {{% block "kotlin" %}}